-People can be connected to sensors that use oximetry technology - non-invasive monitoring devices that sit on the finger or hand.
+People can be connected to sensors that use oximetry technology - non-invasive monitoring devices are located on the finger or wrist.
 However, as Mr. Menkes explains, these solutions don't work with animals because of their fur.
 "We believed we could find a solution.
 We started working on this idea in 2012.
 We were three founders: the veterinarian Dr. Asaf Dagan, Avner Schneur and myself.
 During the initial years of the product's development and assimilation into the veterinary market, PetPace received several projects from the Innovation Authority."

-"Following a lengthy and difficult process of development, we invented a collar with non-invasive sensors that sits on the neck of the dog or cat and monitors all its medical signs.
+"Following a lengthy and difficult process of development, we invented a collar with non-invasive sensors that sits on the neck of the dog or cat and monitors all their medical signs.
 These include temperature, pulse, respiration and HRV – a heartbeat-related index that tells us if the animal is suffering from pain, stress or other medical conditions.
-We can also calculate the animal's level of activity and how many calories it expends and to receive a report on all its body positions.
+We can also calculate the animal's level of activity and how many calories it loses and receive a report on all its body positions.
 The system not only monitors the data but, using a range of various mathematical models, can also identify if a problem arises.
-Upon identification of a problem, it sends a warning to the pet's owner or the veterinarian.
+Upon identification of a problem, it sends alerts the pet's owner or the veterinarian.
 The system has several international patents regarding its mechanism and innovative algorithms, for example the ability to evaluate temperature in an accurate yet non-invasive manner."

 "In practice, the system is capable of a Bio-Response analysis of what is happening to the animal.
 It is also capable of identifying the influence of things like diet and medications on the animal, and the significance of these influences.
 Using Artificial Intelligence, the system learns a great deal about animal-related issues and problems.
 For example, the system can identify pain with an index that no other wearable has – HRV (Heart Rate Variability) – with which we can identify pain and stress without even seeing the dog, simply by analyzing the data that its body continuously transmits."